BurntSushi/jiff/DESIGN.md

 API design of Jiff.
 This isn't a FAQ for questions like, "How do I add 1 day to a zoned datetime?"

-Unlike [Comparison with other Rust datetime crates][comparison], this document is _opinionated_.
+Unlike "[Comparison with other Rust datetime crates][comparison]," this document is _opinionated_.
 That is, some value judgments are expressed that are opinion based, and on which reasonable people may disagree.

+## Why name the library "jiff"?

+I wanted something short and related to time for the library name.
+Most of the "obvious" names are taken.

+I thought a lot about phrases or words that had some connection to time.
+There are more than you think.
+One phrase I heard a lot as a kid who grew up in New England was, "I'll be back in a jiff" or "I'll be back in a jiffy."
+The meaning of that phrase was, roughly, "I'll be back very soon."
+So "jiff" refers to some "short span of time."
+Since "jiff" was shorter than "jiffy," that's what I went with.

+Jiff is pronounced like "gif" with a soft "g," as in "gem."

 ## Why build another datetime library?